cecilsmith/jetson-rhem-workshop/README.md

 # Initial Laptop Setup
 Start with a server+GUI RHEL 9.x installation, with the "container management" software group selected.
 During RHEL installation, configure a regular user with `sudo` privileges on the host.
+Make sure to set a hostname (other than localhost).
 I have successfully deployed this setup on a NUC with 12 GB RAM and an Intel N97 processor, which are pretty minimal specifications, but you can likely go even lower on RAM if needed.